 Mt Rainier National Park is the homeland of the Yakama, Puyallup and other Coast Salish people.

 Parking Pass: Mt Rainier National Park entrance fee, $30.
 There is not a fee booth but you can pay at the machine at the Paul Peak Trailhead along the Mowich Lake Road.
 If you have an America the Beautiful Pass, display it instead.

 Dog Friendly: NO. Dogs are not allowed on trails in Mt Rainier National Park.

-This is a challenging hike at 8 miles and 1700 feet of elevation gain.
+This is a challenging hike at 6- 8 miles and up to 1700 feet of elevation gain.
+There is also some uphill at the end of the return, so keep that in mind!
 It also is accessed by several miles of gravel road.
 While the road is usually accessible for most cars, it requires slow and careful driving.
 It can also be very dusty.
 Take it slow to avoid hitting any of the massive potholes too hard.

 The trailhead is located in a remote area with no cell phone service along the road or at the trailhead.
 There are no services, though there is a pit toilet.